backdround/pattern-iterator.nvim/README.md

 set_cursor() | - | Sets the cursor to the position.
 select_region_to(position) | - | Selects a region between the current and another position.
 It works only in `normal` or `visual` mode. perform_operator_to(position) | - | Sets a region between the current and another position for operator to perform.
-It works only in `operator pending` mode. move(offset) | - | Moves the position according to the offset.
+It works only in `operator pending` mode. before_cursor() | boolean | Indicates that the current position is before the cursor. after_cursor() | boolean | Indicates that the current position is after the cursor. move(offset) | - | Moves the position according to the offset.
 If offset > 0 then it moves forward else backward. set_n_is_pointable(n_is_pointable) | - | Sets the flag that indicates that the position can point to the `\n`. line | number | Position's line.